Main Content

 example

-d = distance(site1,site2,path) returns the distance using a specified path type, either a Euclidean or great circle path.
+d = distance(site1,site2,path) calculates the distance using the specified path type, either the Euclidean path or the great circle path.

 Examples